 Reviewer AssignmentsProposals and panelists are assigned to specific panels by SPG, and each proposal is assigned one primary reviewer and one secondary reviewer (using software to minimize conflicts of interest).
 This assignment process will happen after the Triage Process to balance the workload for each reviewer.
 Prior to that, they are both "Reviewers".
 Reviewers will be assigned by specific scientific subfield expertise.
 The responsibilities of these reviewers are described on their webpage.

 Conflicts of interest for panelists are also defined on their webpage.
 The software finds (and avoids) only conflicts that can be identified by the name or the institutional affiliation of a reviewer as well as any pre-defined conflicts by the reviewers.
 Reviewers who feel that they have a conflict of interest on a proposal to which they have been assigned as a primary or secondary reviewer or as a preliminary grader are instructed to contact their PSS.
 In such cases the PSS should reassign the proposal to another reviewer or grader.
-The new reviewer must not have a conflict (please check explicitly with the potential new reviewer), and have specific expertise in the scientific area of the proposal.
+The new reviewer must not have a conflict (please check explicitly with the potential new reviewer), and have specific expertise in the scientific area of the proposal if at all possible.